 Carbon steel: This is the most basic form of steel, containing only iron and a small amount of carbon.
 More than 80 percent of the steel produced every day is carbon steel.

 Stainless steel: In addition to carbon, stainless steel contains chromium and nickel.
-These elements are what make stainless steel so resistant to corrosion.
+These elements are what makes stainless steel so resistant to corrosion.

 Tool steel: Elements like nickel, tungsten, and molybdenum are combined with iron and carbon to make some of the strongest steel of all.

-Get the Right Steel for Your Next Project at Tampa Steel and Supply!
+Get the Right Steel for Your Next Project at Tampa Steel & Supply!

 Now that you know where steel comes from and which elements compose it, you’re ready to begin your next building project with this durable and versatile iron alloy.
 For all of your metal and steel needs… look to Tampa Steel & Supply.
 Give us a call today to learn more about our high quality products.